Learning a New Way of Cooking: Plant-Based Basics, Tips, Techniques and More

 - Buy fruits that are on sale, in season and inexpensive and freeze them.
 You'll have great bases for smoothies or sorbets year-round.

 - Re-think convenience.
-Substitute the buying of unhealthier items like frozen dinners, chips, snacks and processed foods for healthy time savers: canned beans, pre-chopped veggies, frozen fruits, washed and bagged salad greens, crushed canned tomatoes and curry pastes, etc.
+Buy some healthy time savers: canned beans, pre-chopped veggies, vegetable broth, frozen fruits, washed and bagged salad greens, crushed canned tomatoes and curry pastes, etc.

 - Copy the great athletes.
 Before you start, visualize the process, break it down into steps.